 - Jump on the chance to make repairs.
 It’s your property you’re repairing, after all–and you almost never save money by waiting.
 Tackling a request faster than expected is also a great way to differentiate yourself from a lot of landlords.
 It may not be the sole reason that they renew; but on the other hand, many landlords have lost tenants and suffered vacancies because they were slow to handle repairs.
 Stay well-capitalized so you don’t have to break a sweat over unexpected repairs, and always budget at least 5% of your property’s value for repairs per year.

-- A small gift card–say, $25–to your local grocery store right before major holidays will always be appreciated (and put to good use).
+- Give a small gift card–say, $25–to your local grocery store right before major holidays.
+This will always be appreciated (and put to good use).

 3 Extraordinary Examples of Tenant Appreciation